 NAME ACRES

-K KING LAKE CEMETERY 7.0
+J LAKE VIEW CEMETERY 13.0

-L SAND LAKE CEMETERY 16.8
+Κ OAK GROVE CEMETERY 51.2

-М LAKE VIEW CEMETERY 13.0
+L KING LAKE CEMETERY 7.0

-N OAK GROVE CEMETERY 51.2
+М SAND LAKE CEMETERY 51.2

 Many people do not consider cemeteries to be recreational facilities.
 However, they are also utilized as places to exercise and commune with nature.
-Hillsdale Township maintains the King Lake and Sand Lake Cemeteries and the City of Hillsdale maintains Lake View and Oak Grove Cemeteries.
+The City of Hillsdale maintains Lake View and Oak Grove Cemeteries and Hillsdale Township maintains the King Lake and Sand Lake Cemeteries

 A variety of other municipal facilities can be used recreationally, even though that is not their primary use.
-For example, recreational flyers can use the airport, may people read for pleasure, and the nature paths in the outdoor education center can be used for exercise.
+For example, recreational flyers can use the airport, many people read for pleasure, and the nature paths in the outdoor education center can be used for exercise.